botovida/secure-api/README.md

   }
 ```

-d) On failure, there will be a response message as shown below:
+d.
+On failure, there will be a response message as shown below:
 ```
 Transaction Failed
 ```

 ##### 4) Fetch a Log of all transactions API call

-a) On **Postman** make a GET request to ``127.0.0.1:3000/api/v1/payments``
+a.
+On **Postman** make a GET request to ``127.0.0.1:3000/api/v1/payments``
-b) On success, there will be a response showing an array of transcations as shown below:
+b.
+On success, there will be a response showing an array of transcations as shown below:
 ```
 "data": {
         "status": 200,